project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/183-johannes-scheibe-on-using-carbon-credits-to-transition-from-understocked-and-overgrazed-to-zero-input-grazing.md

 ---
-title: 183 Johannes Scheibe on using carbon credits to transition from understocked and overgrazed to zero input grazing
+title: 183 Johannes Scheibe On Using Carbon Credits To Transition From Understocked And Overgrazed To Zero Input Grazing
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-09-06)